 2. Respect property rights

 - If you wish to survey private property, make sure that you obtain prior permission from the landowner.
-It is recommended that you always have one of the atlas brochures with you to show interested landowners or other individuals who may question your activities.

 3. Always put safety first